-The Decatur Housing Authority is a Section 8 Public Housing Agency in Decatur, Indiana.
+Decatur Housing Authority offers Section 8 Housing rental assistance in Decatur.

-As of the most recent VMS report, Decatur Housing Authority manages 142 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Decatur Housing Authority manages 146 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 18% having issued approximately 8 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 15 months on the waiting list1.